 Traditional Spaghetti

 • Cheese Topping: For an extra touch, sprinkle freshly grated Parmesan cheese on top of the finished spaghetti.

 This classic spaghetti recipe is perfect for a cozy family dinner or a casual gathering.
 The combination of robust tomato sauce, savory ground beef, and perfectly cooked pasta makes it a timeless dish that never goes out of style.
 Enjoy your meal!
+For another crowd-pleaser, check out my southern comfort meets viral flavor.

+Traditional Spaghetti